 At first we will consider only forces that are aimed in the same direction as the displacement.
+So, we will be using the simple multiplication mentioned above.
 For example, we will imagine an object being pushed horizontally to the right, and the object will be moving horizontally to the right as a result of this applied force.

 Below is an animation that shows just that.
 The force vector is drawn in blue.
 It is pushing the object to the right.
 This force is applied over a displacement.
 The displacement vector is shown in red.
-The object starts out standing still.
+The yellow object (mass) starts out standing still.
 While the force is acting on the object the object picks up speed, that is, it accelerates.
-When the force quits acting the object quits picking up speed, that is, it quits accelerating.
+When the force quits acting, the object quits picking up speed; that is, it quits accelerating.

-And in this next animation a smaller force and a larger displacement that is present is the first animation is demonstrated.
+And in this next animation, compared to the first, a smaller force and a larger displacement is demonstrated.
 Again, the same amount of work is done.
 The same amount of energy is transferred.

 Later, we will see what happens when a force is applied at an angle to the displacement.
 For a while, though, we will consider only forces in the same direction as the displacement.